Canon 1D Mark III vs Olympus E-M1

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark III and the Olympus E-M1?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark III:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - Longer lasting: Can take more shots (2200 versus 350) on a single battery charge.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.